ddeleon267/ddeleon-cli-app/NOTES.md

 Or/also, figure out the scraping for the beers, then the locations, then figure out the whole zipcode piece?

 9/20
-Basically just played with file structure and dependencies today_
+Basically just played with file structure and dependencies today.

+Also added some ideas for functionality in cli.rb #explore_beer.
+Need to work on Beer class as well